uv-genai/ebpf-meter/README.md

 A per-user network traffic monitoring tool using eBPF.
 Captures all IPv4 network traffic and logs it to per-user files with direction, bytes, and IP addresses.

+**Note**:The current active branch is `ipv6-support` which includes both IPv6 support and IP-based packet filtering to ignore packets exchanged between user specified endpoints.

 ## Requirements

 - Linux kernel 5.8+ (for ring buffer support)